 What is my risk of VOC exposure?

 High VOCs are more apt to be found in groundwater well supplies than they are in city water.
 However, city water also will have VOC levels, though you will not see them in high abundance.
 The EPA regulates 23 volatile organic compounds, meaning city water suppliers are required to monitor these.
 If they should ever rise above a maximum contaminant level set by the EPA, then the city supplier has to take action to reduce the levels so that they are below the maximum contaminant level.
-Nonetheless, it is important to regularly test your groundwater to make sure your VOC levels are not too high, especially if you are a private well owner.
+Nonetheless, it is important to regularly test your groundwater to make sure your VOC levels are not too high, especially if you are a private well owner or if you have reason to believe your primary water source has been contaminated.

 Are VOCs dangerous?